Total TimePrep: 20 min. + chilling

 - 1 tablespoon vanilla extract

 - Shape into 1-in. balls.
-Roll in the coconut, sprinkles, cocoa or nuts if desired.
-Yield: about 4 dozen.
+Roll in coatings as desired.

 My daughter and I made these for Valentine and found them easy, we used different sprinkles and nuts.
 Think we will try to use different flavored extract's to change it up.